-6.6 r-HUMO: REAL-TIME VS BATCH MODE
+6.6 r-HUMO: Real-time vs Batch Mode

 In this subsection, we compare the performance of r-HUMO in the real-time and batch-mode settings.
-Given the same GPR approximations, we compare the performance by the frequency of required human and machine interaction and the total amount of required manual work (the size of D_H excluding sampled pairs) as well as the achieved quality.
-The detailed evaluation results are presented in Table 8 and Table 9.
+Given the same GPR approximations, we compare the performance by the frequency of required human and machine interaction and the total amount of required manual work (the size of $D_H$ excluding sampled pairs) as well as the achieved quality.
+The detailed evaluation results on DS and AB are presented in Table 9 and Table 8.
+The results on SG are similar, therefore omitted here due to space limit.
 It can be observed that the batch mode achieves very similar performance to the real-time mode in terms of resolution quality and human cost, while significantly reducing the frequency of required interactions (up to 90+%).
 These experimental results clearly validate the efficacy of the proposed batch mechanism.